USS Simon Lake: Service history

 Simon Lake arrived at the Charleston Naval Shipyard in North Charleston, South Carolina, January 1977 for extensive overhaul in one of the three drydocks.
 Over a year later, the drydock was flooded, the heavy ICBM missile cranes were weight tested, and the ship sent out on a shakedown" cruise.

-Simon Lake was the first submarine tender to be stationed at Kings Bay Georgia in 1979 when the base first opened and was the first tender on the east coast that women served on in the U.S. Navy.
-After Refresher Training (REFTRA) in Guantanamo Bay, Cuba, Simon Lake assumed duties tending submarines at the Naval Weapons Station, Goose Creek, South Carolina.
+Simon Lake was the first submarine tender to be stationed at Kings Bay, Georgia, in 1979, when the base first opened and was the first tender on the East Coast on which women served in the U.S. Navy.
+After Refresher Training in Guantanamo Bay, Cuba, Simon Lake assumed duties tending submarines at the Naval Weapons Station, Goose Creek, South Carolina.
 In June 1979, relieved Simon Lake at the Naval Weapons Station Charleston, South Carolina.

-From 1979-1985 Simon Lake serviced submarines in Kings Bay Georgia, where she also won two Battle Efficiency 'E' awards.
-In September 1985 she was driven to Ingalls Shipyard in Pascagoula Mississippi where she received a stem to stern, inside and out, grind to bare metal and repaint; a replacement of the helo deck; repair of the two 3-inch/50 rear-facing guns; and the addition of a 25 mm Mk38 chain gun weapons system.
-She was relaunched in September 1986 at which time she did a short shakedown cruise to Guantanamo Bay until December 1986 when she returned to Charleston, South Carolina for a brief stop over to take on supplies before heading off to Holy Loch, Scotland in May 1987.
+From 1979-1985, Simon Lake serviced submarines in Kings Bay, Georgia, where she also won two Battle Efficiency 'E' awards.
+In September 1985, she was driven to Ingalls Shipyard in Pascagoula, Mississippi, where she received a stem-to-stern, inside-and-out, grind-to-bare metal, and repaint; a replacement of the helicopter deck; repair of the two 3-inch/50 rear-facing guns; and the addition of a 25 mm Mk38 chain gun weapons system.
+She was relaunched in September 1986, when she did a short shakedown cruise to Guantanamo Bay until December 1986 returned to Charleston, South Carolina, for a brief stopover to take on supplies before heading off to Holy Loch, Scotland, in May 1987.

-In May 1987 Simon Lake returned to Scotland to again relieve USS Hunley at Holy Loch where in 1988 and 1991, she won Battle Efficiency 'E' awards.
+In May 1987, Simon Lake returned to Scotland to again relieve USS Hunley at Holy Loch, where in 1988 and 1991, she won Battle Efficiency 'E' awards.
 She remained on station there until the base was closed and all assets withdrawn in 1992.
-Sailing for Norfolk, Virginia, that March, Simon Lake drew to a close thirty years of US Navy presence in Holy Loch, Scotland.
+Sailing for Norfolk, Virginia, that March, Simon Lake drew to a close 30 years of US Navy presence in Holy Loch, Scotland.